zkid18/DRL4Recsys/README.md

 - Transition probability
 - Reward - measurement of user engagement.
 - In the MDP model each user should be viewed as a separate environment or separate MDP.
 Hence it critical to allow generalization across users, since few if any users generates enough experience to allow reasonable recommendations.
 - Combinatorial optimizaton problem - find the slate with the maximum Q-value.
-SlateQ allows to decompose into conbination of the item-wise Q-values of the consistent items.
+SlateQ allows to decompose into combination of the item-wise Q-values of the consistent items.
 Tried top-k, greedy, LP-based methods.
 - Items and user interests as a topic modeling problem
 - As a choice model, use an exponential cascade model that accounts for document position in the slate.
 This choice model assumes "attention" is given to one document at a time, with exponentially decreasing attention given to documents as a user moves down the slate.
 - A user choice model impacts which document(if any) from the slate is consumed by the user.
 Made an assumption that a user can observe any recommender document's topic before selection but can't observe its quality before consumption